This is the latest version of Premiere Pro BenchMark that supports PPBM6, 7, 8, 9 for CS6, CC, CC 2014 and CC2015

 - There might possibly be a Mac version, we are looking for beta testers.

 We will only accept CS6 or later results.
 While the test may run under CS5.5 or even under CS5 (we have not tested it!), the difference in caching between the different versions make the comparison meaningless.
-If you have CS5 or CS5.5, or do not have a CUDA capable video card, please use our PPBM5 Benchmark.
+If you have CS5 or CS5.5, or do not have a hardware MPE capable video card, please use our PPBM5 Benchmark.
 You can compare your own results with the published results, but we will no longer process submissions.

-This new test will take significantly longer to run and is only suitable for systems with CUDA enabled cards.
+This new test will take significantly longer to run and is only suitable for systems with hardware MPE enabled cards.

 If you are not inclined to do so, please continue to use our old PPBM5 Benchmark Test, which is equally well suited to test CS6, but lacks functionality to report some results.
 The old test of course has over 1200 systems to compare with, while the database with the new test has to start from scratch.
 So, nobody is stopping you from using both tests.